The 4 Economic Moats That Create Big-Time Winners

 2. Capital Requirements.
 Anybody with a few thousand dollars and decent skills in the kitchen can open up a new diner.
 That’s why they are found on every street corner.
 But some industries require hundreds of millions, or even billions, just to get in the game.

 Building a state-of-the-art semiconductor manufacturing facility doesn’t come cheap.
 Same story for nuclear submarines.
-There are only six shipyards capable of building these vessels on the Navy’s speed-dial, and General Dynamics (NYSE: GD) owns three of them.
+There are only a couple of shipyards capable of building these vessels on the Navy’s speed-dial, and General Dynamics (NYSE: GD) is one of only two companies that own them.

 3. Patents and Licenses.
 Researching, developing, and ultimately commercializing a new product can be expensive and time-consuming.
 But if that product is awarded a patent, then the government itself is putting up a “keep out” sign to would-be rivals.

 One of the most obvious examples involves pharmaceutical or biotech drugs.
 Abbvie’s (Nasdaq: ABBV) Humira, which is used to treat arthritis and other auto-immune disorders, rakes in billions in annual sales.
-It will be years before protective U.S. patents expire and generic competition is introduced.
+It won’t face serious competition until 2023, when its protective U.S. patents expire and generic competition is introduced.

 Then there are tech companies like Qualcomm (Nasdaq: QCOM), whose breakthroughs in the early 2000s are still generating royalty income from the sale of most mobile phones worldwide.